Northrop Auditorium

-Cyrus Northrop Memorial Auditorium (commonly known as Northrop Auditorium or simply Northrop) is a performing arts venue at the University of Minnesota in Minneapolis, Minnesota.
+Cyrus Northrop Memorial Auditorium (commonly known as Northrop Auditorium or simply Northrop) is a performing arts venue located on the East Bank campus of the University of Minnesota in Minneapolis, Minnesota.
 It is named in honor of Cyrus Northrop, the university's second president.
-Various events are held within the building, including concerts, ballet performances, lectures, and graduations.
+The auditorium hosts a variety of events, including concerts, ballet performances, lectures, and graduation ceremonies.

-Northrop anchors the north end of Northrop Mall, a grassy area at the center of campus that is bordered by the university's physics, mathematics, chemistry, and administration buildings, plus Walter Library.
-Coffman Memorial Union sits at the south end of the mall, opposite Northrop across Washington Avenue.
+Northrop Auditorium is located at the north end of Northrop Mall, a grassy area in the center of the campus.
+The mall is surrounded by several buildings, including those for physics, mathematics, chemistry, and administration, as well as Walter Library.
+Coffman Memorial Union is located at the south end of the mall, directly across Washington Avenue from Northrop Auditorium.

 History

 Construction

 Northrop Auditorium was built between 1928 and 1929 as part of a major university expansion project.
 An auditorium had been part of Cass Gilbert's plan for Northrop Mall dating back to 1908, but it wasn't until 1922, when Cyrus Northrop died, that the university took serious interest in the project.
 Northrop Auditorium was dedicated both as a memorial to Cyrus Northrop and to the veterans of World War I. University officials raised $665,000 in student pledges, at an average of $80 per student, in a six-month period.
 It took three more years of fundraising and debate over the size and form of the auditorium before the project came to full fruition.
 The Greater University Corporation finally submitted a request to have the plans drawn up in the fall of 1926, with a cost not to exceed $1 million.